 Transfer credit will be posted on your official record after you have completed one semester in your degree program.
 Transfer work is not calculated into the UWM GPA; only UWM coursework is calculated into the GPA.

 Please see the Graduation Procedures page for more information.

 Minimum Credit Registration

-You must be registered for at least 1 UWM graduate credit (audit not allowed) during the semester your degree is awarded.
-If you have met all academic requirements and do not need to take another course, or if you have reached your thesis credit limit, you may enroll in course 888, “Candidate for Degree,” if your program offers it.
-This course does not add to your credit total, apply to your degree, or affect your GPA.
-You are assessed the equivalent of one graduate credit in fees and receive a grade of S.
+Master’s students must be registered for at least 1 UWM graduate credit (audit not allowed) during the semester when they complete or defend a final project or thesis, even if this is after the completion of all other coursework and research credits.
+If they have met all academic requirements and do not need to take another course, or if they have reached their thesis credit limit, they may enroll in course 888, “Candidate for Degree,” if their program offers it.
+This course does not add to the credit total, count toward to the degree, or affect the GPA.
+Students are assessed the equivalent of one graduate credit in fees and receive a grade of S.